rummykhan/laravel-p0/README.md

 1. **Base Configuration**: Application-wide defaults are defined in `application-config.ts`
 2. **Environment Resolution**: Stage-specific overrides are applied from `environment-configs.ts`
-3. **Resource Naming**: Standardized resource names are generated using the application name and stage
+3. **Resource Naming**: Environment-specific resource names are defined in each environment configuration
 4. **Validation**: Configuration is validated at multiple points to ensure consistency
 5. **Deployment**: Resolved configuration is used to create AWS resources